Frequently Asked Questions

 If you do not specifically train the dog to work without seeing a food reward, he will not work unless you have a treat.
 Working towards intermittent treats and without treats in your hand constantly is part of the curriculum at In Dogs We Trust!

 Most of our clients like to joke that our lessons are really "owner training" as we teach the family how to both train and continually handle the dog for success.
-As a professional trainer, your dog would likely respond to my handling techniques and equipment differently almost right away and revert back to the problematic behaviour as soon as you were holding the leash.
+As a professional trainer, your dog would likely respond to my handling techniques and equipment differently almost right away and revert back to the problematic behaviour as soon as you were holding the leash unless you recieved extensive training on handling him.
 For a short time we offered a "walk and train" program where our trainer trained the dog for you, but found that the dogs mostly only responded to the trainers afterwards so we dropped the program.
 Private lessons are excellent if you need extra hands on help!
+We do feel that you will get the best results being part of the training yourself.

 Do I have to be a pack leader in order for my dog to listen to me?